-Located in Bridgeport, TX, CARE currently provides a permanent home to over 50 animals including mountain lions, African lions, tigers, black and spotted leopards, bobcats, ring-tailed lemurs, llamas, and a coati.
+Located in Bridgeport, TX, we currently provide a permanent home to over 60 animals including lions, tigers, leopards, cougars, bobcats, serval, lynx, ring-tailed lemurs, llamas, and a tortoise.

 In the early 2000’s, Executive Director and Founder, Heidi Berry-Krahn and many dedicated supporters had a dream of what CARE would become.
 They were very passionate about the foundation that CARE would stand on.
 At that time, Heidi had worked with big cats for over 10 years.
 She had learned through her experiences, both good and bad, and maintained a set of beliefs which centered around giving the best of care to big cats and upholding the proper ethics in which to run a non-profit organization people would be proud to be a part of.
-The following are CARE’s core beliefs that are the foundation on which organization was built and continue to guide us every day.
+The following are CARE’s core beliefs that are the foundation on which our organization was built and continue to guide us every day.

-- Representatives of CARE will not criticize other facilities/owners and their choices.
+4. Representatives of CARE will not criticize other facilities/owners and their choices.
 CARE was not created to pass judgement or enforce regulations on others, we are here to provide a safe and loving home to animals that need one.
 Whenever possible, we will give a home to those animals without question or judgement.
 We also know that our way is not the only way, and we respect the differences in other animal facilities as long as they are not abusive or negligent in their care.

-- We have a responsibility to contribute information and energy to programs that will offer a better present and future for animals at CARE, other facilities, and in the wild.
+5. We have a responsibility to contribute information and energy to programs that will offer a better present and future for animals at CARE, other facilities, and in the wild.
 This includes participating in studies and partnering with research organizations to search for causes and cures to common diseases and ailments.
 Our research methods are minimally invasive, and will never cause serious harm to the animals we are dedicated to caring for.
 Most techniques are observational, or we collect genetic material and data while animals are sedated for routine veterinary procedures, from shed whiskers, or post-mortem examination at the end of an animals' life.

-- Education is crucial.
+6. Education is crucial.
 Whether it is educating the public through social media or tours, educating interns, educating animal care professionals, or educating ourselves, we are dedicated to always learning, sharing, and growing.
 We want to share what we know, and what we are still learning.
 We want to share the amazing stories of the animals we love, in the hope that others will love them too and want to protect them and others like them.
 We may not have all the answers but we will never stop asking the questions that matter.
 We are here to share our passion with others.